brice-v/beeline/README.md

 - Update Readme
 - Update Website with link once this is in better shape
 - Allow Admins to Delete Posts/Chats/Pastes/etc.
+- Allow Admin to Create User with Temp password so user needs to reset it when they first login